BIOPset/v4-contracts/README.md

 ReserveBondingCurve.sol - A AMM for $BIOP tokens.
 Not to be activated until after DEX rewards are complete.
 Controlled/owned by the DAO.

 Treasury.sol - The treasury of funds amassed from trading fees and owned collectively by the Settlement DAO.
 When ETH is sent from the treasury a percentage is sent to DAO stakers.
 Can be used to send amassed funds to anywhere by  the Settlement DAO.
-Controlled/owned by the DelegatedGov.
+Controlled/owned by the DAO.

 UtilizationRewards.sol - holds and then disperse funds to traders, settlers, and writers using NativeAssetDenominatedBinaryOptions (but not TokenDenominatedBinaryOptions).
 Designed to be used over multiple "epochs".
 Controlled/owned by SettlementDAO.
 Interfaces with NativeAssetDenominatedBinaryOptions.
 Users call a method on NativeAssetDenominatedBinaryOptions to receive funds from the UtilizationRewards.
 The only direct calls to the UtilizationRewards are made by the Settlement DAO when depositing funds or updating contracts.